ArnaudPel/CamKifu/res/doc/HowtoGui.md

 # Camkifu GUI Demo

 This tutorial is an insight on how the GUI code has been structured so far.
-Acknowledging the great amount of intelligence inside the coding community, I recognize that all this can most likely be improved, made more graceful.
-So, again, any improvement suggestion or work is of course welcome with humility.
-Especially in the area of setting method references from outside (proxy kinda thing)
+Acknowledging the great amount of intelligence inside the coding community, I recognize that all this can definitively be improved, made more graceful.
+So, again, any improvement suggestion or contribution is of course welcome with humility.
+Especially in the area of setting method references from outside (proxy kinda thing) which I realize now is not a good practice.

 ## Communication GUI -> Vision